jcmunav63/rails-budget-app/README.md

 **Did you create this project from scratch?**

-  - Yes, it is a complete Ruby on Rails project for creating a web Ruby on Rails Italian Recipes App, with connection to an external PostgreSQL database, CRUD operations, data validation, user authentication, and testing.
+  - Yes, it is a complete Ruby on Rails project for creating a web Ruby on Rails Budget App, with connection to an external PostgreSQL database, CRUD operations, data validation, user authentication, and testing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>